Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 As puppies, dogs produce an enzyme called lactase which enables them to digest lactose.

-But after weaning, the amount of lactase they produce decreases, and in some dogs it might decrease so much that they have difficulty digesting milk at all.
+But after weaning, the amount of lactase they produce decreases.
+In some dogs it might decrease so much that they have difficulty digesting milk at all.

 These dogs are said to be lactose intolerant.
 If they consume milk or dairy products, they experience symptoms including: